damvcoool/Game-Creator2-Simple-Extentions/Readme.md

 - Input System
 - Animation Rigging
 - Burst (depency of Animation Rigging)
+- All the Examples from GC2, Stats2, and Inventory

 ### Additional Requirements
 Some of the examples will also require some custom Actions, Conditions and Triggers that can be downloaded from the [Game Creator Hub](https://gamecreator.io/hub)